Suicide risk at crisis proportions among LGBT+ youth - U.S. research

-MEXICO CITY, June 27 (Thomson Reuters Foundation) - Nearly two million LGBT+ young people in the United States are estimated to consider suicide seriously every year, said research underscoring their mental health risks published on Thursday.
+MEXICO CITY (Thomson Reuters Foundation) - Nearly two million LGBT+ young people in the United States are estimated to consider suicide seriously every year, said research underscoring their mental health risks published on Thursday.

 The dangerous trend was most prevalent among LGBT+ teenagers, who were nearly twice as likely to consider suicide compared with young LGBT+ adults aged 19 to 24, said the research by the Trevor Project, a suicide prevention group.